Cafe Stories Vol. 1

-The other day, I came across Sweet Sorrow 's song by Ahhyeon Dong, and the lyrics drew memories from Haenghwatang, with the lyrics ‘We swam in a bathtub at Haenghwatang where people are not going anymore’.
+The other day, I came across Sweet Sorrow 's song called Ahhyeon Dong, and the lyrics drew memories from Haenghwatang, with the lyrics ‘We swam in a bathtub at Haenghwatang where people are not going anymore’.
 I'm glad that the memory can continue thanks to our efforts."

 Haenghwatang has preserved its historic structure, allowing visitors to enjoy the original roof structure that creates a unique atmosphere in a warm orange hue, providing a break from everyday life.

-"I love coffee and I don’t usually pick just one café to go." said Ms. Kim who worked in the next building.
+"I love coffee and I don’t usually pick just one café to go." said Ms. Kim who works in the next building.
 "I go wherever I feel like going.
-But if I am with my close friends or want to talk with my colleagues, I would definitely bring them here because it has a high ceiling and many seats.
+But if I am with my close friends or want to talk with my colleagues, I bring them here because it has a high ceiling and many seats.
 My friends love the Bansinyok latte and they are always busy capturing the moments we spend in this space."

 Hyundai supports a more sustainable way of living, and #Haenghwatang is a great example of sustainability in today’s world.